somoslosdorados/KDNA/README.md

 # KDNA

 As part of the python program, we were responsible for carrying out the KDNA project.
+This is the official repository for the DO 2023-2026 python CLI backup project.

-KDNA is a python-coded application for automating and generating document backups on remote servers.
+KDNA is a python application for automating and generating document backups on remote servers.
-The software works as follows.
+The software works as follows :

-First, the application is installed on an X machine by a user with rights to that machine.
+First, the application is installed on a local machine by a user with rights to that machine.
-Once the software has been installed on a machine, users can connect to it to initialize their configurations.
+Once the software has been installed, users can initialize their configurations.

 This configuration is made up of two parts:
 - Servers, which are the remote servers to which the user has access.